Colt SAA (Single Action Army Revolver)Exploring the Classics

 Original Manufacturer: Colt’s Patent Firearms Manufacturing Company

-Model Designation: Single Action Army Revolver (also known as Model 1873, Peacemaker)
+Model Designation: Single Action Army Revolver (also known as SAA, Model 1873, Peacemaker)

 Firearm Type: Single Action Revolver